monopole/volley/README.md

 One means to allow this is to start a wifi access point on a phone and connect everything to it.

-##### __Drop laptop firewalls__
+### __Drop laptop firewalls__

-In the exercise below, at least one laptop is required to run a v23 mounttable (as well as build software etc.).
+In the exercise below, one must run a mounttable on a laptop.
 On that latop, or any other laptops which will run the game, drop the firewall.

 E.g. on linux try this port-unspecific hammer